Spectrasonics - Trilian (boîte)

-Virtual Synthesizer successor to the Trilogy Low Module.
-It features a wider sound library and offers very good acoustic, electric and synthetic bass emulations as well as improved versions of their classic Trilogy.
+Virtual synthesizer successor of the Trilogy bass module.
+It features a larger sound library and offers very good emulations of acoustic, electric and synthetic basses as well as improved versions of their Trilogy classics.
 Equipped with a new user interface with many software innovations, Trilian is the first native 64-bit software based on the Spectrasonics STEAM engine, it is the first virtual instrument integrating a complete library with the Omnisphere synthesizer.

 -